Police Investigating Sun Valley Murder-Suicide, 2-Year-Old Found Unharmed Inside Home

 SUN VALLEY (CBSLA) — Police were investigating a murder-suicide at a home in Sun Valley Monday night.

-Two deceased adults were found dead inside as well as a two-year-old child who was unharmed and in the care of the Los Angeles Police Department.
+Two deceased adults — a woman with multiple gunshot wounds and a man with a gunshot wound to the head — were found dead inside as well as a 2-year-old female child who was unharmed and in the care of the Los Angeles Police Department.

-L.A.
-City Fire and LAPD responded to the 11200 block of Covello Street to reports of shots fired.

 You must log in to post a comment.